Mets hire Jessica Mendoza as baseball ops adviser

-Jessica Mendoza has been named a baseball operations adviser for the Mets, the team announced Tuesday morning.
+JUPITER, Fla. —Jessica Mendoza, the ESPN “Sunday Night Baseball” analyst and former Olympic gold medal softball player, has been named a baseball operations adviser for the Mets, the team announced on Tuesday.

-The announcement came one day after the Mets brought on former pitchers Al Leiter and John Franco as advisers.
+The announcement came one day after the Mets brought on former pitchers Al Leiter and John Franco as advisers to general manager Brodie Van Wagenen.
+Earlier this offseason, David Wright was named an adviser, as well, as his playing days came to an end.

 Mendoza will focus on player evaluation, roster construction, technological advancement and health and performance, the team said.
 She also will continue in her role as analyst on ESPN's "Sunday Night Baseball."